MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-ncs-gauntlet-contest-all-winners-results.md

 | 5 | WANNACRY | Kyra9999 | 110774330 |

 Like the first Gauntlet, these levels are ordered from easiest to hardest, not by where they placed in the contest.

+---

+[Geometry Dash update 2.2](/posts/geometry-dash-2-2-released/) has only been out for less than a year, but we've already seen some of the best levels ever made in this indie mobile game by RobTop Games.
+Not to mention an official collaboration with NCS.

+This event has made clear that the Geometry Dash community is unlike any other in its dedication.
+Props to all who made a level for this contest, not just the winners!
+And if you didn't make a level, don't worry.
+There's always the next contest!